pasqal-io/horqrux/docs/dqc.md

 We can build a fully differentiable variational circuit by defining a sequence of gates and a set of optimizable parameter values.
-`horqrux` provides an implementation for the adjoint differentiation method[^1], which we can use to fit a function using a simple `QuantumFunctionFitter` class inheriting from the `QuantumCircuit` class.
+`horqrux` provides an implementation for the adjoint differentiation method[^1], which we can use to fit a function using a simple `FunctionFitter` class inheriting from the `QuantumCircuit` class.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations